Schools scramble to feed students after coronavirus closures

 “Let’s just say I didn’t expect it to turn my whole schedule upside down,” she said.

 Yen reported from Washington.
-Associated Press writers Kantele Franko in Columbus, Ohio, and Don Babwin and Kathleen Foody in Chicago contributed to this report.
+Associated Press writers Kantele Franko in Columbus, Ohio, Terry Tang in Phoenix, Gillian Flaccus in Portland, Oregon, and Morgan Lee in Santa Fe., N.M. contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.